Quarterly Essay 53

 - Our Price:

-This is an unflinching look at people at their worst and best – and most ruthless and most vulnerable – by one of Australia’s finest reporters.
+This engaging, powerful essay provides the untold personal stories of those waiting to make the dangerous journey, and the long view of this fraught issue.
+That Sinking Feeling is an unflinching look at people at their worst and best – and most ruthless and most vulnerable – by one of Australia’s finest reporters.

 This issue also contains correspondence relating to the previous issue QE52 Found in Translation by Linda Jaivin.
 Correspondence relating to QE53 will appear in the next issue.